ZaboReal/ML-ProductSearch/docs/writeup.md

 - Fitness Tracker ($649.62) → https://example.com/tech/fitness-tracker/167
 - Mechanical Keyboard ($649.22) → https://example.com/tech/mechanical-keyboard/68

-Can even do joined queries like "clothes over 50 but under 100"

 ### (Optional) How I’d extend this to production